 Weather-sealing and image stabilization are included.
 In addition, the lens's native minimum focusing distance is retained with extenders in use, and that means the maximum magnification value is multiplied by the extender's multiplier, a significant improvement.

 With the RF 1.4x behind the RF 800 L, image sharpness is decreased moderately.
-With the effects of diffraction becoming more apparent, stopping down 1 stop to f/11 will likely show little or no improvement in sharpness.
-Expect the 1.4x III to add a slight amount of barrel distortion but not affect lateral CA.
+Though the effects of diffraction become more apparent at f/11, stopping down 1 stop to f/11 shows some sharpness improvement.
+The RF 1.4x adds a tiny amount of barrel distortion but does not affect lateral CA.

-As always, the image sharpness hit with the 2x is stronger than with the 1.4x, and 1600mm f/11 results will be rather soft.
-The results at f/16, with the softening effects of diffraction becoming significant, will not be good.
-The 2x will likely increase lateral CA and slightly increase barrel distortion.
+As always, the image sharpness hit with the 2x is stronger than with the 1.4x, and 1600mm f/11 results are quite soft.
+The results at f/16, despite the softening effects of diffraction becoming significant, are noticeable better.
+The 2x increases lateral CA and slightly increases barrel distortion.

-The with-extender autofocus performance on the Canon EOS R-series cameras should be remarkably good.
-Typically, low light AF performance is decreased modestly with extenders reducing the maximum aperture, with focus hunting not unlikely at these apertures.
+Extenders, especially 2x extenders, reduce AF speed, but the RF 800 with-extender autofocus performance on the Canon EOS R-series cameras remains remarkably good, even with a strongly defocused starting focus distance.
+Typically, low light AF performance is decreased modestly with extenders reducing the maximum aperture, with focus hunting more frequent at these apertures.

 Canon's big white super-telephoto lenses are among the most elite DSLR lenses available and represent the Canon L Series's best.
 Professionals expect these lenses to deliver the ultimate performance in the most adverse environments.
 Despite the significant weight loss, the overall durability of the RF and EF version III 400mm lenses was increased over the already-impressive version II model, and the RF 8000 is based on these lenses.